shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-laser-point-reality/index.md

 For my final deliverables, I used Sketch and components from our Bootstrap design system to produce a second round of mockups for my handoff to the developers.
 These mockups contained each screen at every user flow step, with all the corresponding component states.
 I also created a click-through prototype to demonstrate the state changes.

+{{< webp image="/process-protoV2-responsive.png" caption="Sample screens from the design specifications showing responsive state changes for the nav bar and progress indicators." >}}

 {{< webp image="/process-protoV2-mockup.png" caption="A sample screen from the final deliverables to the development team." >}}

-{{< webp image="/process-protoV2-responsive.png" caption="Sample screens from the design specifications showing responsive state changes." >}}

 {{< video src="process-protoV2-demo@540" autoplay="true" muted="true" loop="true" playsinline="true" caption="A click-through prototype demonstrating the default path to complete alignment.">}}